 Third, if you don’t have an international cell phone plan, I would recommend purchasing a month-long version for the month in which you are traveling.
 Be sure to read the data, roaming, and fine print carefully though so you don’t incur any surprise fees and charges.
 Use wifi wherever possible, and remember that texts use data too.

-Speaking of credit cards, you may want to alert your credit card company that you will be travelling and give them the dates, that way your purchases made outside your normal patterns do not trigger fraud alerts.
-And generally speaking MasterCard and Visa are accepted almost everywhere and in some places American Express.
+Speaking of credit cards, you may want to alert your credit card company that you will be traveling and give them the dates, that way your purchases made outside your normal patterns do not trigger fraud alerts.
+And generally speaking, MasterCard and Visa are accepted almost everywhere and in some places American Express.
 Discover and others are not as common or not accepted at all.

 As I mentioned, I used Airbnb and CheapoAir for my travel arrangements.
 Both of these, and other companies offering similar services, almost always have a mobile app for on-the-go convenience.
-Downloading their apps and creating an account will put all the information you need right there in the palm of your hand, which was super handy when you’re keeping an eye out for cheap flights or when we needed to message our host on Airbnb or board our plane.
+Downloading their apps and creating an account will put all the information you need right there in the palm of your hand, which is super handy when you’re keeping an eye out for cheap flights or when you need to message your host on Airbnb or board your plane.